Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 The ``#[init]`` macro
 -------------------------

-In Rust_ an init function can be specified as a regular function, annotated with a procedural macro from |concordium-std| called |init|_.
+In Rust_ an init function can be specified as a regular function that is annotated with a procedural macro from |concordium-std| called |init|_.
-With this we can define how to setup a piggy bank as:
+This allows us to create a new piggy bank as follows:

 .. code-block:: rust